Rental Guides · Last updated 2 June 2026

 • What is included in the rent (utilities, WiFi, etc.)

-What if there's no written contract?
+What if there is no written contract?

 Deposits